IBM-Cloud/docs/services/IoT/reference/security/index.md

 ## How do we secure IoT information management within your organization?
 {: #secure-org}

 The browser-based GUI and REST APIs are fronted by HTTPS, with a certificate signed by DigiCert, so you can trust that you're connecting to the genuine {{site.data.keyword.iot_short_notm}}.
-Access to the web-based GUI is authenticated by your IBM ID or {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.ssoshort}}.
+Access to the web-based GUI is authenticated by your IBMid or {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.ssoshort}}.
 Using the REST API requires an API key, generated through the GUI, you can use this to make authenticated REST API calls against your organization.

 ![image](management_platform.svg)